chaohaiding/chaohaiding/README.md

 - 👋 Hi, I’m @chaohaiding, Senior Research Fellow at University of Southampotn and Data Science Lead at the C Squared Vision Limited (UK)
-- 👀 I’m interested in DS for manufacturing automation and ML/DS for Social Good
+- 👀 I’m interested in ML/DS for Smart Manufacturing and Social Good
 - 🌱 I’m currently working on research projects to use AI to improve AAC communicaiton and e-learning.
 - 🙋‍♂️ I’m looking to collaborate on research projects related to AI and Inclusion 👩‍🦽🧑‍🦽🧑‍🦯🚶
 - 👉 Reach me by email c.ding AT soton.ac.uk